What is Cupping and How does Cupping Work?

 The procedure may look strange or painful, but most people find the suction feeling on tight muscles quite soothing.
 Some patients also describe the sensation as similar to a massage.
 Depending on the technique the practitioner is using, the cups can be moved around or left stationary.
 Sometimes, the cups leave a circular ring on the skin that resembles a bruise, but the marking is rarely painful.

 Western medicine has found some explanations for why the cupping process works.
-On a physical level, primarily, it creates more circulation through the blood and lymph through the skin.
-I find it most helpful to stick to explanations using the language of Chinese Medicine because the understanding and description of cupping using Chinese Medicine terminology is much more nuanced and complex than our Western understanding.
+On a physical level, primarily, it increases circulation in the blood and lymph through the skin.
+It is helpful to stick to explanations in the language of Chinese Medicine because the understanding and description of cupping in this terminology are much more nuanced and complex than our Western understanding.

 Learn more about cupping: